Nmartins6/Projeto-Git/Readme.md

-This project is only to myself lean how to use Git and GitHub
+This project is only to myself learn how to use Git and GitHub

+*primeira alteração